CMU-17313Q/CMU-17313Q.github.io/docs/projects/P1/index.md

 This semester, we will be building upon NodeBB, an open-source community forum software project that was started in 2014.
 You can learn more about this project from the original development team's [website](https://nodebb.org/).

-For your own development, you will be forking your own repository off of a class-specific fork of NodeBB, which you can find at [https://github.com/CMU-313/NodeBB](https://github.com/CMU-313/NodeBB).
+For your own development, you will be forking your own repository off of a class-specific fork of NodeBB, which you can find at [https://github.com/CMU-17313Q/NodeBB](https://github.com/CMU-17313Q/NodeBB).

 Our fork contains some tweaks to make the project easier to modify and debug.
 This will also allow you to create issues and pull requests that are visible to the instructors, which will be the primary way of submitting code deliverables for this project.

 ## Deliverables and Deadlines
 This is an **individual assignment**.
 There are four (4) deliverables and one (1) deadline for this homework.

-**Onboarding** – 100 points – due Thursday, January 26th, 11:59pm
+**Onboarding** – 100 points – due Wednesday, August 30th, 10:00pm

 - [Build Checkpoint](#getting-started) (5 pts)
 - [GitHub Issue](#github-issue-20-pts) (20 pts)